-Hospitals have special staff, "lactation consultants," that offer breastfeeding services usually to their own patients who have delivered babies in that hospital.
-These services are given in the hospital.
-Once a mom goes home, phone support is available, and some hospitals provide outpatient drop-in services and classes at the hospital.
+Birthing facilities have special staff, "lactation consultants," that offer breastfeeding services usually to their own patients who have delivered babies in that birthing facility.
+These services are given in the birthing facility.
+Once a mom goes home, phone support is available, and some birthing facilities provide outpatient drop-in services and classes at the birthing facility.

-George Washington University Hospital (202) 715-5069

-Georgetown University Hospital (202) 444-6455

-Howard University Hospital (202) 865-1316

-Providence Hospital (202) 269-7355

-Sibley Memorial Hospital (202) 243-2321

-Washington Hospital Center (202) 877-2838
+George Washington University Hospital (202) 715-4248 MedStar Georgetown University Hospital (202) 444-6455 Howard University Hospital (202) 865-3505 Providence Hospital (202) 269-7355 Sibley Memorial Hospital (202) 243-2321 MedStar Washington Hospital Center (202) 877-2838